 Travel from Italy’s Tuscan heartland to its most famous stretch of southern coastline.
 Read here about taking the train from Rome to Salerno.

 The Amalfi Coast is one of the most recognized destinations in Italy, but the port city of Salerno just to the south is less well-known.
-Salerno is one of the main transport hubs for travelers headed to the Amalfi Coast, most of whom arrive by cruise ship or high-speed train and continue up the coast by ferry or bus.
+Salerno is one of the main transport hubs for travelers headed to the Amalfi Coast.
+Many travelers arrive by cruise ship or high-speed train and continue up the coast by ferry or bus.

-The fastest direct high-speed trains travel from Florence to Salerno in just over three hours, much less time than it would take to make the 321 mile (517 km) trip by car.
+The fastest direct high-speed trains travel from Florence to Salerno in just over three hours, which is much faster than it would take to make the 321 mile (517 km) trip by car.
 Take the train and avoid the hassle of a long car ride.

 Frequent Trains from Florence to Salerno

-Trenitalia’s high-speed Alta Velocità (AV) trains connect Florence’s Santa Maria Novella station with Salerno throughout the day, including the fastest direct trains and trains which require a change in Naples or Rome.
+The high-speed train connects Florence’s Santa Maria Novella station with Salerno throughout the day, including the fastest direct trains and trains which require a change in Naples or Rome.
 In total, there almost 30 trains a day from Florence to Salerno.

 Ticket prices on the direct AV trains start at around $42, though some of the fastest Frecciarossa routes can cost more than $70.

-Italo has have four direct trains from Florence to Salerno a day, which take an average of 3 hours 45 minutes and cost from $40 to $60.
+Italo has four direct trains from Florence to Salerno a day, which take an average of 3 hours and 45 minutes and cost from $40 to $60.